heidi37/cs50-final-project/README.md

 The guest list displays the percentages of the types of dishes the guests are bringing based on these four types of dishes: Carbohydrate, Fruit, Beverage or Protein.
 In theory if there are a lot of items in one category, the guest will likely choose another type of dish when faced with these percentage figures.
 The figures turn red when exceeding 25% for a dish type.

 Functionality is built in to delete a brunch that will delete all the related guests as well.
 Also the abilty to delete just one guest from a brunch list is available.

+**Backend:** The application is built with Python for logic.
+SQL is used for querying and modifying the database.
+Flask is what converts the templates to HTML utilzing the Jinga templating language.

+**Frontend** The front end is HTML, CSS utilzing the Bootstrap framework, and there is a javascript feature that copies the URL of the current brunch list so that you can share it with others and they can add themselves to the guest list.

 **layout.html** - template for providing HTML elements that display on all page